 8. Word of the Day

-If your goal is to increase your vocabulary rapidly by quickly memorizing additional words in French, keep a notebook of words you’re not familiar with that you encounter in class, in books you read, and in conversations or talk on the radio that you hear.
+If your goal is to increase your vocabulary rapidly by quickly memorizing additional words in French, keep a notebook handy where you can write down new words as you come across them.
+Maybe you heard a beautiful French word in a song or saw an unfamiliar phrase in your textbook.
+Jot it down, and be sure to frequently go back and review it.
 Having a written record of words you are learning allows you to review and track your progress.

-Make it a regular part of your day.
+If you’re really looking into how to learn French vocabulary effectively, start by making it a regular part of your day.
 The key to learning vocabulary rapidly is studying it regularly.
 It doesn’t have to be a long time; just a few minutes, each day, can make a huge difference in your retention of the words you learn.
-Studying vocabulary sporadically isn’t as valuable because you may forget the words if you don’t review them frequently and consistently.
+Review your French vocabulary list, strike up conversations in French, read books in the language, and explore French language apps every day to improve your skills in no time.

 Joan B. lives in Carmichael, CA and has been teaching high school Spanish for more than 18 years.
 A lover of language, she’s studied French, Arabic, and Italian and spent time living in Spain.
 Joan aims to help students improve on tests and increase their conversational ability when traveling to Spanish-speaking countries.
 Learn more about Joan here!